 Our single “Uptick” was released on 1/20/23.
 It was produced by Mikhail Pivovarov.

-On 3/4/22, What Can I Say?, the first single from Live at Carriage House was released.
-The EP was filmed and produced by Mikhail Pivovarov at Carriage House Studios.
+Live From Carriage House was released on 7/29/22, featuring four songs, produced by Mikhail Pivovarov at Carriage House Studios.

 On 10/19/19, Drop Party released their debut album Lean Into The Wave.